Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 urn:mpeg:dash:role:2011.
 A receiver may derive corresponding configuration for other streaming protocols such as HLS [[!RFC8216]].
-In case this is not desired, additional kind boxes with corresponding schemeIdUri and values can be used to explicitly signal this kind of information.
+In case this is not desired, additional kind boxes with corresponding schemeIdUri and values can be used to explicitly signal this information for other protocol schemes is allowed.
 Subschemes can be signalled in the schemeIdURI as schemeIdURI@value.

 An informative scheme of defined roles in MPEG DASH and respective corresponding roles in HLS [[!RFC8216]] can be found below,